10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 All the axes on this list are capable of being thrown, even the ones designed for camping and survival purposes.
 However, not all meet NATF standards if you plan on practicing for or using them for throwing competitions.

 • Skill level required – When you are purchasing a throwing axe, you should always bear in mind your skill level and rather the axe meets your needs or not.
 Most reputable dealers will list if it is a good throwing tomahawk or throwing axe for beginners, and visa versa.
-Also, something to take into consideration is rather it can be used in competitions and does it meet the standards of the NATF for professional axe throwers.
+Also, something to take into consideration is whether it can be used in competitions and whether it meets the standards of the NATF for professional axe throwers.

 FAQs

-In most cases throwing axes are legal to carry and use in such places as a “throwing club”.
-It is not legal to throw an axe where it could seemingly harm another individual.
-In the matter of self-defense, it would fall into the same category as any other weapon when it comes to being tried because you caused harm or death with your throwing axe.
-It is always best when transporting your throwing axe that it be in a “sheath” or a covering for the blade.
-Certain areas such as Illinois, California, and Texas, have definite laws requiring such for bladed weapons.
+When transporting your throwing axe, it is always best that it is in a “sheath” or a covering for the blade.
+Certain areas, such as Illinois, California, and Texas, have definite laws requiring such for bladed weapons.
 The axe and hatchet are used for camping and other completely harmless outdoor activities and have been used for centuries.
 If you are in doubt as to the legality of your throwing axe, take the time to check into local laws and those of your state pertaining to such.

 The main difference between an axe and a throwing axe is its build.
 Throwing axes are specifically made so that they can be thrown with the least amount of force and resistance.

-Generally, the blades of throwing axes are more durable than the normal axe.
+Generally, the blades of throwing axes are more durable than the normal axes.

 It depends on whether you are attacking or defending.
-Throwing axes are effective when you are attacking but not so good when you want to defend against the enemy.
+Throwing axes is effective when you are attacking but not so good when you want to defend against the enemy.

 Final Thoughts